techidaily/site-ai-voice-clone/source/_posts/in-2024-how-to-translate-video-from-japanese-to-english-online.md

 ## How To Create Video From Text Easily [Step-by-Step]

  Artificial Intelligence or AI has revolutionized video creation, making it faster and easier for creators to produce a video within minutes.
-Through[algorithms and neural networks](https://www.datatobiz.com/blog/smart-video-generation-from-text/) , you can now**generate videos from text** .
+Through [algorithms and neural networks](https://www.datatobiz.com/blog/smart-video-generation-from-text/) , you can now**generate videos from text** .

  OpenAI's Sora, for example, has been a hot topic for its ability to create ultra-realistic videos from text.
 This technology has the potential to transform the way we approach content creation across numerous industries.
 Creators of all backgrounds and skill levels can create professional-looking content with minimal effort.